 Province Focus Series – Overview of New Brunswick’s Economy, Education, Lifestyle, and Provincial Nomination Options for Immigrants

-One of the four provinces included in the Atlantic Pilot Program, New Brunswick Canada is the best symbol of the challenges that Canada wants to solve through skilled immigration.
+One of the four provinces included in the Atlantic Pilot Program, New Brunswick is the best symbol of the challenges that Canada wants to solve through skilled immigration.
 Whether Canada will utilize its potential to the fullest in the coming decades depends largely on how provinces like New Brunswick resolve their economic and demographic challenges.

 Read ahead for ImmigCanada’s third post in the series of Province Focus for more information on immigration, education, economy and jobs, and society and lifestyle in the Canadian province of New Brunswick.